gabrielschulhof/bindings-principles/README.md

 		// want to avoid creating two different JS objects referring to the
 		// same native handle - see the section on handles.
 		Nan::New<Object>(*(params->jsHandle)),
+		Nan::New(wasSuccessful)
 	};

+	// Call the callback
+	params->jsCallback->Call(arguments, 2);

+	// Since we know that this callback will never be called again, we free its
+	// context
+	delete params;
 }
 ...
 // In the binding we retrieve the native handle from the JS handle - as